Finnoy Travel - Travel Stories and Reviews

 Tax-Free Store

 Like most ferries departing Finland, the Viking XPRS boasts a tax-free shop.
 This store offers a variety of items, including sweets, alcoholic beverages, clothing, and souvenirs.
-While we opted to skip it this time, focusing on exploring Tallinn upon arrival, the tax-free shop is a convenient option for last-minute shopping or grabbing souvenirs before disembarking.
+While we opted to skip this time, focusing on exploring Tallinn upon arrival, the tax-free shop is a convenient option for last-minute shopping or grabbing souvenirs before disembarking.

 Outer deck